-Success Factor 2: Powerful Citizen as the Customer
+Success Factor 2 : Powerful Citizen as the Customer

+Success Factor 2 : Powerful Citi zen as the Customer • Why is this important?
 Each learner and their family have a fundamental role and responsibility in contributing to the success of Learning and Skills in Staffordshire.
 The power and the potential of the customer to drive up expectations and standards are considerable.
 We must work across the system to give greater choice and control to local people.
 We need to empower them to make good choices through access of effective impartial information and advice, including a clear description of the local offer of what is available and promote their part within it.
 We need a system that is driven by intelligent demand from all of its customers - and this includes responsiveness to business in order to support economic growth and demand for skills and innovation.
 We need to use customer feedback and insight to drive further improvement, personalisation and responsiveness so that the market of provision rises to meet customer demand and expectation.

-A system with the citizen as the customer needs to:

-- Have a clear local offer with customer choice and control - Empower people to make an informed choices with good information and advice - Raise the expectations for quality and outcomes for customers - Be more responsive to customer feedback and demand - Promote the active contribution of customers contributing to success

-Improving customer responsiveness will be evident and measured through:

-- Customer Satisfaction we want learners to enjoy and achieve so their experience will be monitored and reported through impartial annual surveys and citizen surveys - Learner Feedback we will promote and publicise the methods available for recording and reporting learner satisfaction and feedback both at school or provider level and through corporate or statutory procedures - Responsiveness to Choice we will publish the local offer and monitor the number of first choices achieved in the offer of school places - Complaints Resolution we will encourage swift and effective resolution of complaints and introduce analysis of themes and trends in order to drive responsiveness and service improvement
+What does it need to do?
+A system with the citizen as the customer needs to: Have a clear local offer with customer choice and control Empower people to make an informed choices with good information and advice Raise the expectations for quality and outcomes for customers Be more responsive to customer feedback and demand Promote the active contribution of customers contributing to success What does success look like?
+Improving customer responsiveness will be evident and measured through: Customer Satisfaction - we want learners to enjoy and achieve so their experience will be monitored and reported through impartial annual surveys and citizen surveys Learner Feedback - we will promote and publicise the methods available for recording and reporting learner satisfaction and feedback both at school or provider level and through corporate or statutory procedures Responsiveness to Choice - we will publish the local offer and monitor the number of first choices achieved in the offer of school places Complaints Resolution - we will encourage swift and effective resolution of complaints and introduce analysis of themes and trends in order to drive How will we get there?
+Action ss and service improve Impact Delivery Lead Output Milestones 4.
+Redesign the Information, advice and guidance offer Clear and impartial information to inform choices SCC County Commissioner/Education Trust City Deal for Skills plan Commissioning Review 2013/14 New service operating 2014/15 Evaluation 2015/16 5.

-How will

-we get

-there?

-1

-Action Impact Delivery Lead Output Milestones Redesign the Clear and SCC County Commissioning

-Information, advice and guidance offer impartial information to inform choices Commissioner/Education Trust City Deal for Skills plan Review 2013/14 New service operating 2014/15 Evaluation 2015/16 5.
 Maintain effective school place policy and allocations Learners access their first choice of provision SCC County Commissioner &/or Admissions authority Systems accessible Transparent policy and allocations Report on choices 6.
 Promote Learner Feedback mechanism and data reporting Transparent and accountable local systems Children's Partnership chair Education Trust chair Governing Bodies/Providers Published feedback and complaints analysis 7.
 Deliver regular surveys and publish outcomes including trends over time Range of impartial intelligence to enrich strategic dialogue and improvement SCC Insight Engaging Communities Staffordshire Surveys increasingly representative and utilised to drive responsiveness

-Success Factor 3: Influential Employer Engagement
+Success Factor 3 : Influential Employer Engagement